KonstantinSKY/ibench/Front-end/README.md

 - error reduction

-# Quick stars and understanding

-## So, what can Selen do:
+## Quick start and what can Selen do:

 ### New find method and simplified adding locators as method arguments